Soumyadeep0123/OMR_Evaluation/backend/README.md

 1.  **Image Preprocessing:**
     *   The uploaded image is decoded and converted to grayscale.
     *   A Gaussian blur is applied to reduce noise.
-    *   Adaptive thresholding (Otsu's method) is used to create a binary image, making the bubbles stand out.
+    *   Adaptive thresholding (Osu's method) is used to create a binary image, making the bubbles stand out.

 2.  **Bubble Detection:**
     *   Contours are detected in the binary image.